A Collection of The Best Popup Examples Ever: 20+ Real-Life Popups

 This multi-step popup starts with a simple yes-no question, engaging first-time visitors right away and making them feel involved.
 By clicking “yes,” users unlock the next step, where they have to share their email address to get the 10% discount.

-The clean, bold design of this popup example, combined with the multi-step approach, creates a smooth user experience while encouraging conversions.
+The clean, bold design of this popup example, combined with the multi-step approach, creates a smooth user experience while encouraging conversions and boosting user engagement.

 22. Nexus Nutrition’s mystery discount popup